gracelang/language/spec.md

 When executed, an object constructor (or trait or class declaration) first creates a new object with no attributes, and binds it to `self`.

-Next, the attributes of all _parent_ objects (created by any 'inherit' or 'uses' clauses, modified by `alias` and `exclude`) and any local declarations, are installed in the new object.
+Next, the attributes of all _parent_ objects (created by any `inherit` or `use` clauses, modified by `alias` and `exclude`) and any local declarations, are installed in the new object.
 Local declarations override parental declarations.
-It is a _trait composition error_ for the same concrete attribute to come from more than one parent, and not to be overridden by a local definition; or for an alias to be overridden by a local declaration.
+It is a _trait composition error_ for the same concrete attribute to come from more than one parent, and not to be overridden by a local definition, or for an alias to be overridden by a local declaration.

 Next, types must be evaluated and bound within objects.
-As [Manifest Expressions], types cannot depend on runtime values.
+Types cannot depend on runtime values; if they depend on the type of a constant (because the constant is treated as a [Singleton type](Singleton Types), then that constant, if overriden in a subclass, can only be overriden by a new object with the same type.

 Finally, the initializers and executable statements are executed, starting with the most superior inherited superobject, and finishing with local declarations.
 (Note that used traits contain no executable code.)
 Initialisers for all `def`s and `var`s,